 will feature select crafts and foods.
 It is also a prime venue to learn

 about places to visit over the next few days.

 Travelers have no better proof that one has made a journey than by taking a

 photo.
 But when is taking a picture offensive to others?

 Many locals welcome photographers, but if you want to do things right, ask

 permission.
-Put yourself in the shoes (or sandals) of those you are
+Put yourself in the shoes of those you are

 visiting.
 Would you want strangers to take your photo without your consent?

 And if you take photos that locals request, you are practicing